8.2. Preparing and Adding NFS Storage

 8.2.1.
 Preparing NFS Storage

-Set up NFS shares that will serve as a data domain on a Red Hat Enterprise Linux server.
-It is not necessary to create an ISO domain if one was created during the Red Hat Virtualization Manager installation procedure.
+Set up NFS shares that will serve as storage domains on a Red Hat Enterprise Linux server.

 For information on the setup and configuration of NFS on Red Hat Enterprise Linux, see Network File System (NFS) in the Red Hat Enterprise Linux 6 Storage Administration Guide or Network File System (NFS) in the Red Hat Enterprise Linux 7 Storage Administration Guide.